4.9-Stars

 False Alarm: What To Do

-Smoke alarms that don’t work can be a hassle and make you complacent during an actual fire.
-Check off these measures to avoid false alarms and ensure they don’t happen again.
+Faulty smoke alarms can be a real hassle and could make you overly complacent during an actual emergency.
+To dodge false alarms, consider these measures and keep them from occurring again.

 1. Reset Your Smoke Alarm